 Vaka Hine Moana © Tanja Winkler

-The principal actors in our film will be the people of the Pacific who sail the vaka—and, of course, the whales they encounter.
-We are convinced that the ocean’s spirituality and immensity, together with its fascinating inhabitants and the beauty of a leisurely vaka voyage across the Pacific, will touch the hearts of people all over the world and heighten their sensitivity to the problems besetting the ocean.
+The leading actors and actresses in our film are the people of the Pacific islands and neighbouring countries who sail the vaka—and, of course, the people and sea creatures they encounter.
+We are convinced that the ocean’s spirituality and immensity, together with its fascinating inhabitants and the beauty of a vaka voyage across the great Pacific Ocean, will touch the hearts of people all over the world and heighten their sensitivity to the problems besetting the ocean.
 We are strengthened in this belief by the assistance we have already received from many wonderful people in the Pacific area.

 In the course of the earth’s history there have been several huge surges of extinction in which more than 50% of species died out all over the world.
 Most experts describe five of these disasters as the five great mass extinctions.
-The best-known occurred 65 million years ago, when dinosaurs disappeared from the earth.
+The best-known occurred 65 million years ago, when dinosaurs disappeared from the earth, wiped out by an asteroid.
 The various mass extinctions are always attributed to certain events: fluctuations in sea level, intense volcanic activity, meteorite strikes, and climate change.
 The earth recovered.